GigliOneiric/HsbGradesBot/README.md

 - Dont forget pip install ;)
 - Put the ChromeDriver in your current directory
 - Put the HTML-File from the Liste der angemeldeten Prüfungen des Studierenden in the current directory named as current.html
+- Activate access for less secure apps in your Google account

 Recommendation: